Texas DWI Handbook: Facts, Laws & Penalties

 • Operating a motor vehicle under the influence of a controlled substance.

-DWI and related offenses have the potential to result in significant fines, the loss of your license, jail time, and in the case of commercial drivers, the inability to make a living and potentially the end of your career.
+CDL License Holder DWI charges and related offenses have the potential to result in significant fines, the loss of your CDL license, jail time, and in the case of commercial drivers, the inability to make a living and potentially the end of your career.
 As a result, it is extremely important that commercial drivers who are facing allegations of DWI discuss their options with an experienced DWI defense attorney as soon as possible.

 When to Hire a DWI Attorney